 - Waterproof + durable built tough and waterproof down to 33 feet (10 meter), Hero goes where your smartphone can't to capture every adventure with no worries

-- Auto offload to your phone when connected to the GoPro app Your footage Moves to the GoPro app which creates fun, Sharable videos for you automatically.Built in Battery (1220mAH lithium ion)
+- Auto offload to your phone when connected to the GoPro app; Your footage moves to the GoPro app which creates fun, shareable videos for you automatically; built in battery (1220mah lithium ion)

 Abiqua Falls is nature’s amphitheater.
 Its iconic formation of columnar bedrocks that surrounds the near 100-feet free-falling waterfall is worth its weight in gold, or pictures.
 So, you’ll want to bring a good camera capable of capturing panoramas.

 Besides the waterfall, you’ll also want to take pictures of the fern-covered Abiqua Creek, and the beautiful purple wildflowers that grow near it.

 Here’s a quick tip: the best time to take pictures of the falls is during mid-day when there is less harsh lighting coming from the north.

 Bring Ice Skates in the Winter